In this article

 The first part of sorting out the budget around a long-distance move is to know who is taking care of it.
 While taking care of it yourself can be tempting because of the lower cost, you run a number of risks if you do so.
 You could possibly injure yourself, and you don’t necessarily have insurance coverage like a moving company would.

-So, while it may cost a little bit more to hire a moving company, the average cost of moving cross-country with movers can be reasonable.
+So, while it may cost a little bit more to hire a moving company, the average cost of cross-country movers can be reasonable.
 Add in the fact that they can do things more quickly and ensure that safety procedures are followed, and you will find that the move is much less stressful.

 How Large is Your Current Home?